Grad Student Conference Travel

 2. To fund international travel for thesis or dissertation research.

 There will be separate rounds of graduate student research awards in the fall and spring semesters.
-Announcements of these competitions are typically sent to all CAS faculty toward the beginning of the fall and spring semesters.
+Announcements of these competitions are typically sent to all CAS chairs and program directors toward the beginning of the fall and spring semesters.
 Applications are typically due in October (for the fall competition) and March (for the spring competition).
 All proposals are reviewed by the College of Arts and Sciences Research Committee.

 Download: Graduate Student Research Support Announcement and Application (writable PDF).
 For more information about signing and saving writable PDFs, please review this FAQ.
 Both students and faculty advisors are encouraged to sign digitally.
 Alternatively, the form may be printed, signed, scanned, and emailed to email@example.com.